veyorokon/punqit-frontend/README.md

 punq requires [Node.js](https://nodejs.org/) v12.5.0+ to run.

+Create a `.env` file in the root of the project directory (probably the current one).
+Add the following to the file and save:

+`NODE_PATH=./src`

 Install the frontend dependencies and start the `frontend` server.
 Open a new terminal and run:

 ```sh